rewiring-nz/household-model/src/openapi_client/docs/Battery.md

 # Battery

-The household's home battery system
+The household's home battery system.
+To have or want to install a battery, you must have or want to install solar.
+The model does not accept households with battery but no solar.

 ## Properties
 Name | Type | Description | Notes